ruyot/query/backend/README.md

 python main.py "machine learning tutorials" --pages 5
 ```

-**✨ Automatic Scoring**: When you run `main.py`, relevance scores are automatically calculated and added to all documents in Elasticsearch!
+**Automatic Scoring**: When you run `main.py`, relevance scores are automatically calculated and added to all documents in Elasticsearch!

 ### 2. Export Training Data (1 minute - optional)
 ```bash